 Non-Technical Considerations <Capture non-technical considerations for the use case to be implemented in the real-world such as performance, SLAs etc.>

-Triggering/Tumor Reportability

-What do we mean by “trigger”?

-Triggers are yet to be determined but in general are anticipated reports to come directly from reporting agencies

-How should we determine tumor reportability?

-When should a trigger “fire” and under what conditions?

-What code systems/value sets should be used?

-Diagnosis codes, primary list, translation lists (SNOMED, ICD-10, ICD-9 diagnosis list)

-Possible use of treatment, procedures for triggers going forward but to be decided

 Should we only use diagnosis codes, or expand to include others such as procedures?

 Should we use specific histology/morphology codes, such as those used in pathology reports?